Digvijay-Shahi/Zerodha-Clone/README.md

-## zReodha Landing page for practicing HTML and CSS
+## Zreodha Landing page for practicing HTML and CSS